JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 collection suspension, confirmed local release in both directions, final-counter transfer, interrupted-transfer recovery and successful NFC reset.
 Advanced Settings contains the initial test controls; the Watch can show direct values using its existing chart/complication path.
+The user passed both transfer directions with local disconnect confirmation restored (`ef110c2b`), without cycling Bluetooth, after removing and re-adding the sensor on the phone.

-Next: complete the milestone 4/5 device gate for direct collection, both transfer directions, restarts, interrupted transfers and NFC reset.
+Next: complete the remaining milestone 4/5 device checks for restarts, signal-loss recovery, interrupted transfers and NFC reset of an active Watch session.
+The latest clean provisioning test does not establish recovery of older saved state.
 History synchronisation, full display/settings persistence, the final interface and optional background features remain later milestones.
 This checkpoint is not yet feature-equivalent to the reference prototype.